core-wg/senml-spec/draft-ietf-core-senml.md

 describes a condition that influences other measurements at the same time).

-## Resolved Records
+## Resolved Records {#resolved-records}

 Sometimes it is useful to be able to refer to a defined normalized format for SenML records.
 This normalized format tends to get used for big data applications and intermediate forms when converting to other formats.
+Also, if SenML Records are used outside of a SenML Pack, they need to be resolved first to ensure applicable base values are applied.

 A SenML Record is referred to as "resolved" if it does not contain any base values, i.e., labels starting with the character 'b', except for Version fields (see below), and has no relative times.
-To resolve the records, the base values of the SenML Pack (if any) are applied to the Record.
-That is, name and base name are concatenated, base time is added to the time of the Record, if the Record did not contain Unit the Base Unit is applied to the record, etc. In addition the records need to be in chronological order.
-An example of this is show in
+To resolve the Records, the applicable base values of the SenML Pack (if any) are applied to the Record.
+That is, for the base values in the Record or before the Record in the Pack, name and base name are concatenated, base time is added to the time of the Record, if the Record did not contain Unit the Base Unit is applied to the record, etc. In addition the records need to be in chronological order in the Pack.
+An example of this is show in {{resolved-ex}}.
-{{resolved-ex}}.

 The Version field MUST NOT be present in resolved records if the SenML version defined in this document is used and MUST be present otherwise